 As a general rule, the answer to this question is simple: As often as you can.
 What, you ask?
 Why, as often as you can?
 If you don’t email your prospects over a period of time, they will forget who you are, or the timing might not be quite right.
 There’s a whole host of reasons.

 Since we can’t predict the exact buyer journey it pays dividends to create a wonderland of valuable and engaging content that your contacts can enjoy, and when the time is right, the pathway to becoming a client is always there.
 All roads lead to Rome.
-Rome being the start of the ‘Client’ part of the customer journey.
+Rome is the start of the ‘Client’ part of the customer journey.

 I always recommend that marketers aim for an email nurturing sequence of at least once a week, sometimes every day, or every couple of days.
 It really does depend on what is called the ‘buying cycle’ of what you sell.
 Some high-value buying decisions can take months, so bombarding someone’s inbox every day for months would be overkill.
 An email every week wouldn’t.

-There is a cadence you need to find and the best way to find it is to test, test, test.
+There is a cadence you need to find and the best way to find it is to test test test.
 Start with a frequency you feel comfortable with and go higher.
 Then let the data tell you the rest.
 Are the emails being opened?
 Do we have unusually high unsubscribe rates?
 All of the answers lie in the testing part of creating your email sequences.

 Test Your Email Sequences